-Muskegon Surgery Center is a limited liability corporation owned by Mercy Health Partners and area physicians, including Matthew Bowen, MD; Christopher Eyke, MD; Daniel Fett, DO; David Goran, MD; Yousif Hamati, MD; Mark Moulton, MD; Jeffrey Recknagel, MD; Joseph Salisz, MD; Brian Stork, MD and Stephen Zonca, MD.
+Muskegon Surgery Center is a limited liability corporation owned by Mercy Health Partners and area physicians, including Matthew Bowen, MD; Christopher Eyke, MD; Daniel Fett, DO; David Goran, MD; Yousif Hamati, MD; Craig Hoekzema, MD; Mark Moulton, MD; Martin Pallante, MD; Jessica Phelps, MD; Jeffrey Recknagel, MD; Joseph Salisz, MD; Brian Stork, MD and Stephen Zonca, MD.
 Because new physician owners are added periodically, please contact your physician if you are interested in knowing if they have ownership in Muskegon Surgery Center.

 The specialties of our owner physicians in no way determine the types of procedures available at Muskegon Surgery Center, and we encourage other non-owner physicians to contact us regarding credentialing and the granting of privileges at our facility.
 If you are an interested physician please call Muskegon Surgery Center CEO Julie Greene at 231-733-7800 or email us from the Contact Us page for more information.

 We believe that our first responsibility is to our patients who use our services.
 We must constantly strive to provide the highest quality of care with the most efficient use of resources on a completely non-discriminatory basis as to age, sex, race, color, creed or national origin.